Deutsche Grammophon: 125 years Special Gala Concert (2023)

 As this was JW’s first visit to Japan in 30 years, excitement levels and expectations were understandably high.
 This was evident as soon as I arrived at Suntory Hall on a brutally humid Tuesday evening in Tokyo.
 You could feel the anticipation in the air, and you could see, in each and everyone’s faces, that they knew they were here to experience something special and truly historic.
 People certainly dressed up for the occasion (myself included!), so it wasn’t unusual to see people in kimonos and tuxedos despite the blistering hot summer weather.

 As the auditorium lights dimmed to signify the beginning of the concert, the conductor for the first half, Stephane Deneve, walked out onto the stage to rapturous applause.
 He started off with an amusing joke – his interpreter (who was a cellist in the orchestra), opened in English with “Ladies and Gentlemen,” to which Deneve translated into Japanese!
-After the laughter died down, Deneve switched to English (with his charming French accent!) and explained the program for the night as well as some brief thoughts on Seiji Ozawa and John Williams.
+After the laughter died down, Deneve switched to English and explained the program for the night as well as some brief thoughts on Seiji Ozawa and John Williams.

 “Sound the Bells!” kicked off the concert with its rousing array of brass melodies and sounds.
 From where I was sitting behind the orchestra, I could clearly see the tubular chimes which sounded crystal clear.
 I honestly never warmed up to this piece until I heard it live last night.